-When a member transfers to a medical care unit and remains there past midnight, it is the responsibility of the hospital to notify CareOregon.
-It is considered that the member is receiving their primary treatment on a medical unit at that point and the authorization for psychiatric inpatient episode of care will be ended as of midnight.
+It is the responsibility of the hospital to notify CareOregon when a member transfers to a medical care unit and remains there past midnight.
+Authorization for the psychiatric inpatient episode of care will be ended as of midnight on the day of transfer.